What is a stair lift?

 Stairs with curves, landings and turns

 For curved stairs, the railings need to be custom made to fit your stair.
-This means longer delivery times, and quite a big price difference.
-A curved stair lift usually starts at around $10,000, and can increase depending on the complexity of the stair.
-Longer stairs and more curves and landings is a typical factor that will increase the price point.
+This means longer delivery times, and a significant price increase.
+A curved stair lift usually starts at around $10,000, and can increase substantially depending on the complexity of the stair.
+Longer stairs and more curves and landings are typical factors that will increase the price point.

-Technical limitations and building codes is often a trigger cause as to why a stair lift can't be installed, but it's not the most important reason as to why you should consider other options:
+Technical limitations and building codes are often a trigger cause as to why a stair lift can't be installed, but it's not the most important reason as to why you should consider other options.

 Inactivity is regarded one of the biggest global public health concerns of modern time.

-It's well-documented that activity have numerous health benefits, such as:
+It's well-documented that activity has numerous health benefits, such as:

-- Increase chance of being self-reliant and living in your own home
+- Increased chance of being self-reliant and living in your own home

 - Lower probability of falls and fractures

 - Lower risk of colon- and breast cancer